MatthewKosloski/torrey/README.md

 # The Torrey Programming Language

-This is the first compiler of the Torrey programming language.
+This is the second compiler of the Torrey programming language.
+Click [here](https://github.com/MatthewKosloski/torrey/tree/c01) to view the source code of the first compiler.

 ## Maven Build